DoersGuild/jQuery.print/README.md

  - Default: `$.Deferred()`
  - Acceptable-Values: Any valid `jQuery.Deferred` object
- - Function: A jQuery.Deferred object that is resolved once the print function is called
+ - Function: A jQuery.Deferred object that is resolved once the print function is called.
+Can be used [to setup callbacks - see wiki](https://github.com/DoersGuild/jQuery.print/wiki/Using-the-deferred-option-to-set-up-a-callback-after-printing)

 ####timeout